Anxiety and Decision Paralysis: Examples & How to Overcome It

 AMFM provides the supportive environment and expert guidance necessary to reclaim your ability to make choices and move forward with clarity and purpose.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

-How can I tell the difference between healthy caution and decision paralysis?
+What is the difference between healthy caution and decision paralysis?

 Healthy caution involves thoughtful consideration proportionate to the decision’s importance, leading to timely action.
 Decision paralysis, however, involves disproportionate distress, endless information-seeking without resolution, physical anxiety symptoms during decision-making, and consistent avoidance or postponement of choices.